lofar-astron/factor/docs/source/running.rst

     .. note::

         Some error messages are stored in the ``logs/operation_name/direction_name.err.log`` file, but these are rarely of interest.
 Generally, important error messages will appear in the ``logs/operation_name/direction_name.out.log`` file.
-These log files are very large, so a search for "error" is usually the easiest way to find any error messages.
+These log files can be very large, so a search for "error" is usually the easiest way to find any error messages.

 ``regions/``
     Directory containing the ds9 region files for the facet and self-calibration images.
 The following region files are made: